Nels J. Smith: Political career

 After leaving the state legislature, Smith continued to run his ranches and stayed heavily involved in Wyoming politics.
 As president of the Wyoming Taxpayers Association, he worked for the formation of a state Budget Adjustment Account.
 In 1982, Smith mounted a campaign for the governor's office.
 He led the polls leading up to the primary, but had quit the race citing on-going health issues.

 In 1983, Smith became Wyoming's Public Service Commissioner.
 He was an active member of the National Association of Regulatory Utility Commissioners.
 He continued to serve on the state Public Service Commission until 1991.

+Nels J. Smith died in a car accident on September 1, 2023, at the age of 84.
+His wife was also killed in the same accident.